energysystemslab/GCD_Gamma_Analyzer/README.md

 # GCD-γ Analyzer

-A web app to analyze galvanostatic charge-discharge (GCD) curves.
+A web app to analyze galvanostatic charge-discharge (GCD) curves of electrochemical energy storage devices.
-It works for supercapacitors and battery-type devices.
 From a discharge curve it computes the gamma (γ) deviation coefficient, the real and ideal energy, and the power.
-It also draws the energy plot and a Ragone plot, and it is possible to download the figures and a results table as PDF.
+It also plots the energy  and a Ragone curves, and it is possible to download the figures and a results table as PDF.

 The method behind the tool: